If you don’t have ‘Hike Keet Seel Canyon’ on your bucket list, I highly recommend that you add it right now.

 Where to stay the night before and after your hike

 For the night before and after the hike you can camp free at either Sunset View or Canyon View campground.
 Both campgrounds are well maintained and there is a picnic table and metal grill for cooking at each campsite.
 Neither offers electric or water hookups.
-If you prefer modern lodging, there are hotels in the town of Kayenta 30 miles away.

 Sunset View campground is the larger and more modern of the two campgrounds at Navajo National Monument.
 The campsites are spaced out pretty well and offer easy access to multiple bathrooms with running water.
 If you stay in Sunset View you’ll need to drive to the Keet Seel trailhead and leave your car there overnight.